Veterinarian who smuggled heroin in puppies sentenced to 6 years in prison

 Breaking News Emails

-Andres Lopez Elorez, 39, had pleaded guilty in September 2018, to a single charge of conspiracy to import a controlled substance into the United States.
+Andres Lopez Elorez, 39, pled guilty in September 2018 to a single charge of conspiracy to import a controlled substance into the U.S.

-"Every dog has its day and with today's sentence, Elorez has been held responsible for this reprehensible use of his veterinary sills to conceal heroin inside puppies as part of a scheme to import dangerous drugs into the United States," said U.S. Attorney for the Eastern District of New York Richard Donoghue.
+"Every dog has its day and with today's sentence, Elorez has been held responsible for this reprehensible use of his veterinary skills to conceal heroin inside puppies as part of a scheme to import dangerous drugs into the United States," said Richard Donoghue, U.S. attorney for the Eastern District of New York.

-Elorez was arrested by U.S. Marshals in Spain in March 2015, and accused of stuffing pouches of liquid heroin into the bellies of puppies to smuggle drugs through John F. Kennedy International Airport in New York.
+Elorez was arrested by U.S. marshals in Spain in March 2015, and accused of stuffing pouches of liquid heroin into the bellies of puppies to smuggle drugs through the John F. Kennedy International Airport in New York.

-Once drug runners got their hands on the puppies, the drugs were taken out and most of the animals died in the process.
+Once drug runners got their hands on the puppies, the drugs would be taken out — most of the animals died in the process.

-During a 2005 raid of Elorez's clinic in Medillin, Colombia, by the Drug Enforcement Agency, authorities found 6.6 pounds of heroin surgically implanted in six puppies, officials said.
+During a 2005 raid of Elorez's clinic in Medillin, Colombia, by the Drug Enforcement Administration, authorities found 6.6 pounds of heroin surgically implanted in six puppies, officials said.

 One of the puppies rescued, a Rottweiler named Heroina, grew up to become a drug-sniffing police dog in Colombia.

-Once his sentence is completed.
-Elorez will be deported, prosecutors said.
+Elorez will be deported after he completes his sentence, prosecutors said.
 He'll be credited with the three-and-a-half years he's already served in custody.